manga-g/manga-g/docs/README.md

 ### README

-[whi_ne](https://github.com/whinee) has been paid to help with the project, and started with this README.
+[whi_ne](https://github.com/whinee) has been paid to help with this project, and started with this README.

 But she's just starting, so expect more!